vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The range of IP addresses that additional bridge networks can use when container application developers use `docker network create` to create new bridge networks.
 If you do not specify the `bridge-network-range` option, the IP range for bridge networks is 172.16.0.0/12.

 When you specify the bridge network IP range, you specify the IP range as a CIDR.
+The smallest subnet that you can specify is 16.

-<pre>--bridge-network-range 192.168.100.0/24</pre>
+<pre>--bridge-network-range 192.168.100.0/16</pre>

 ### `--base-image-size` ###

 Short name: None

 The size of the base image from which to create other images.
 You should not normally need to use this option.
 Specify the size in `GB` or `MB`.
-The default is 8GB.
+The default size is 8GB.
+Images are thin-provisioned, so they do not usually consume 8GB of space.

 <pre>--base-image-size 4GB</pre>